johnno1962/HotReloading/README.md

 This version of the HotReloading project and it's dependencies now support injection on a real iOS or tvOS device.
-It's early days and this version should be considered very much beta software.
+It's early days and this version should still be considered beta software.
 The binary framework from the InjectionScratch repo that makes this possible is time limited for now to expire on April 13th 2022 until I find a more reasonable licensing solution should people find it useful.
 If your device doesn't connect,